JonPSmith/MultiProgPackTool/README.md

 `-m:version=1.0.0.1-preview001`

-NOTE: Any NuGet settings that contain spaces must be wrapped in "", e.g. `-m:releaseNotes="This release fixes issues #1 and #2"`
+NOTE: Any NuGet settings that contain spaces must be wrapped in a string, e.g. `-m:releaseNotes="This release fixes issues #1 and #2"`

 ### Override tool settings